PranavEranki/TwitterRealtimeSentimentAnalysisProject/readme.md

 Also, to use tweepy, you need to register for a Twitter developer account.
 The process for this usually takes a while, but they guide you through the process well.

-Once this is done, replace the placeholders in `analyze.py` with your codes.
+Once this is done, replace the placeholders in `analyze.py` with your account-specific codes which can be accessed once you create a new app.
+For a helpful tutorial, refer to [this](http://socialmedia-class.org/twittertutorial.html).

 Once your environment is setup and your codes inputted, you have two options:
 1. You can edit `fullModelTraining.py` with your own model, hyperparameters, and/or section of the data (I used 100k tweets, but you might want more or less)